babelouest/glewlwyd/docs/USER_DATABASE.md

 Check this option if you want to use this backend as read-only.
 All user properties such as e-mail, name, password, scopes can't be modifier with Glewlwyd, even administrators.

+### Multiple password

+Check this option if you allow users to manage multiple passwords.
+More information about multiple passwords use-cases are avaiable in the [Getting Started Dcumentation](GETTING_STARTED.md#multiple-password-authentication).

 ### Use the same connection as Glewlwyd server

 Uncheck this option if you want to use a different database that will store the users.
 The new database must have the structure already present.
 Use one of the following script to initialize the database: